America

 Like priceless treasures sinking in the sand.

-The final couplet delivers a poignant meditation on the impermanence of power.
-The “unerring hand” of Time is a powerful symbol of inevitable decay.
+The final couplet delivers a poignant and philosophical meditation on the impermanence of power and the inevitability of change.
+“Time’s unerring hand” is a powerful personification, symbolizing the relentless and unavoidable force of decay and transformation.
 The comparison of America’s “might and granite wonders” to “priceless treasures sinking in the sand” is heartbreakingly evocative.
-It suggests that even the most impressive achievements are ultimately vulnerable to the relentless passage of time.
-This isn’t a prediction of immediate ruin, but a philosophical observation that all empires, all civilizations, are eventually subject to decline.
-The image reinforces the poem’s theme of enduring strength and suggests that true resilience lies not in clinging to power, but in accepting the cyclical nature of existence.
+It suggests that even the most impressive achievements, the most formidable empires, are ultimately vulnerable to the relentless passage of time.
+This is not a prediction of immediate ruin, but a profound philosophical observation that all civilizations, no matter how grand, are eventually subject to decline.
+This powerful image reinforces the poem’s theme of enduring strength found in resistance, suggesting that true resilience lies not in clinging to transient power, but in understanding and accepting the cyclical nature of existence.

 Key Literary Devices